 What makes this bike better than all the Taiwan-made single speeds you can buy for peanuts?
 You may ask … One difference is the strong chainstays, made in-shop from aircraft-grade chrome moly tubing and stiffer than tailor-made stays.
 What I learned building BMX bikes is how to make a bike that won't turn to mush when you lay onto the pedals but still gives you a decent ride..

-Chaos Theory is a welded frame.
+Chaos Theory is basically a welded frame.
 That's to make the transition from Oxy-Acetylene welding to TIG welding later on.
 It